ebruchez/ebruchez.github.io/_posts/2021-05-17-macbook-air-m1.md

 The MacBook Air M1 is roughly 20% faster at this task.

+## Apples to Apples

 Intuitively it's not exactly surprising given what we have known about the M1 Macs over the last few months, and the fact that I am comparing to a 3-year-old machine. [^xeon] On the other hand, the iMac Pro has 10 cores [^parallelism] and 32 GB of RAM, and the performance of Intel CPUs has barely budged in 3 years, so I could have been surprised either way.

-## Apples to Apples

-This result is pretty impressive when you think that the MacBook Air does this *without a fan* and within a 10 W CPU thermal envelope.
+But this result is pretty impressive when you think that the MacBook Air does this *without a fan* and within a 10 W CPU thermal envelope.
 To be fair, I am not sure what the exact numbers are for the MacBook Air, in particular the split between the CPU (or SoC) and the rest of the computer.
-Apple does [say](https://www.apple.com/az/mac/m1/):
+Apple [does say](https://www.apple.com/az/mac/m1/):

 > 10 watts (the thermal envelope of a MacBook Air)